ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Methodology

 \section{Methodology}

-We propose \ASAT\ (Figure \ref{fig:overview}) that adaptively updates both scoring functions and thresholds based on human-labeled OOD samples observed during deployment.
-This adaptation is crucial, as the initial scoring function and threshold---typically developed solely on ID data---may lead to high FPR or suboptimal performance on certain OOD cases.
+We propose \ASAT\ (Figure \ref{fig:overview}) that adapts both scoring functions and thresholds using human-labeled OOD samples during deployment.
+This adaptation is crucial, as the initial scoring function and threshold---typically developed solely on ID data---can yield high FPR or suboptimal performance on certain OOD cases.